Have you tried the ACTS Prayer method?

 The ACTS Prayer was first published by a pastor in the 1800s.
 It’s been used ever since as a notable guide to prayer.

 While you may be tempted to think the method is found in Acts, a New Testament Book of the Bible, it is not.
-The ACTS prayer method is an acronym that stands for:
+The ACTS prayer acronym stands for:

 This method of prayer helps us to have balance when we’re connecting with God.
-The prayer model helps us avoid rambling and drifting while in prayer.
+It helps us avoid rambling and drifting while in prayer.

 It keeps prayer focused on what is important and is aligned with God’s principles.